MessageYes/facebook-messenger/README.md

 # How To Contribute
 We are primarily interested in improving our coverage of the Messenger API however, we are also open to utilities.
 Just send us a PR.

+# Build Notes
+Deploying new artifacts to Maven Central requires jars for Javadoc and source code.
+The following command will generate, sign, and upload them to the staging repository: `mvn clean javadoc:jar source:jar package gpg:sign deploy`